shinaegyo/cse15l-lab3/lab3.md

 <img width="636" alt="Screen Shot 2023-11-04 at 6 20 09 PM" src="https://github.com/shinaegyo/cse15l-lab3/assets/137027086/35317d75-900d-46a0-b314-526e89b8fa83">

 The name option is used to search for files or directories based on their names.
-In `./technical/government/Alcohol_Problems - name "Session*"`, it resulted in the same output as the one above with a different path and it is useful because it listed out all the files with name "Session" for locating the files.
+In `./technical/government/Alcohol_Problems - name "Session*"`, it resulted in the same output as the one above with a different path and it is useful because it listed out all the files with the name "Session" for locating the files.

 ## `type option`